petermnhull/petermnhull/README.md

 <h3>Hi, I'm Peter!</h3>
-<p>I'm a Software Engineer and recent Maths grad, interested in biomaths, ethical machine learning and language.</p>
+<p>I'm a Software Engineer and Maths grad, and this is where some of my projects live.</p>

 <h4>How to Reach Me</h4>